20th January 2020

 As it was a fairly long drive to Sodwana Bay (approx 2.25 hours) we decided to stop at Mkuze Game Reserve as it’s supposed to be a great place to see birds.
 The drive to the gate was 10km along a sand road in the middle of nowhere and we nearly gave up as it was so rough but we finally got there.
 We didn’t have long here but we did manage to see African Darter, African Jacana, Blue-cheeked Bee-eater, Pink-backed Pelican, Reed Cormorant, Squacco Heron, White-faced Whistling Duck, and Woodland Kingfisher.
-To see all photographs then please visit recent photographs
+To see all photographs then please visit Birds of South Africa

 From booking in at Sodwana Bay Lodge we had to walk to our accommodation as you couldn’t park near it.
 Wasn’t a problem as there were a couple of large trolleys to transport cases etc.

 The next day we drove down to the beach at Sodwana Bay.
 Sandra did a bit of snorkelling and I watched for birds and read.

 It started out ok with a bit of a breeze but that soon changed to strong winds and whilst Sandra was ok in the sea, I was being sand blasted which wasn’t good for my camera gear or me.